-In other words, we can attach to every $2$-Segal object an $\mathbb E_1$-algebra in the category of correspondences in derived stacks.
-In order to convert these data into the higher coherences of the Cat-HA, we make use of Gaitsgory-Rozenblyum correspondence machine \cite{Gaitsgory_Rozenblyum_Study_I}.
+In other words, we can attach to every $2$-Segal object an $\mathbb E_1$-monoid object in the category of correspondences in derived stacks.
+In order to convert these data into the higher coherences of the Cat-HA, we make use of the Gaitsgory--Rozenblyum correspondence machine \cite{Gaitsgory_Rozenblyum_Study_I}.
 Let

 be the subcategory whose objects are derived geometric (i.e.\ higher Artin) stacks, and whose class of horizontal (resp.\ vertical) morphisms is the class of maps representable by proper schemes (resp.\ lci morphisms).
-Then the universal property of the $(\infty,2)$-category of correspondences of Gaitsgory-Rozenblyum provides us with a lax monoidal functor
+Then the universal property of the $(\infty,2)$-category of correspondences of Gaitsgory--Rozenblyum provides us with a lax monoidal functor

 with values in the $\infty$-category of stable $\infty$-categories.
-Being lax monoidal, this functor preserves $\mathbb E_1$-algebras, therefore delivering the Cat-HA.
+Being lax monoidal, this functor preserves $\mathbb E_1$-monoid objects, therefore delivering the Cat-HA.

-\begin{remark} If $X$ is projective and $H$ is an ample divisor, similar results hold for the stack $\bfCoh^{\mathsf{ss}, \, p(m)}(X)$ of Giese\-ker $H$-semistable coherent sheaves on $X$ with reduced Hilbert polynomial equals a fixed monic polynomial $p(m)\in \Q[m]$.
-Moreover, if $X$ is quasi-projective, the results above hold for the stack $\bfCoh_{\mathsf{prop}}^{\leqslant d}(X)$ of coherent sheaves on $X$ with proper support and dimension of the support less or equals an integer $d$.
-Finally, if the surface is toric, minimal variations on our construction (discussed in \S\ref{ss:equivariant}) allow to consider the toric-equivariant setting.
+\begin{remark} If $X$ is projective and $H$ is an ample divisor, similar results hold for the stack $\bfCoh^{\mathsf{ss}, \, p(m)}(X)$ of Giese\-ker $H$-semistable coherent sheaves on $X$ with reduced Hilbert polynomial equal to a fixed monic polynomial $p(m)\in \Q[m]$.
+Moreover, if $X$ is quasi-projective, the results above hold for the stack $\bfCoh_{\mathsf{prop}}^{\leqslant d}(X)$ of coherent sheaves on $X$ with proper support and dimension of the support less than or equal to an integer $d$.
+Finally, if the surface is toric, minimal variations in our construction (discussed in \S\ref{ss:equivariant}) allow us to consider the toric-equivariant setting.

 One can also extend the above construction to obtain Cat-HAs associated to derived moduli stacks of Simpson's semistable properly supported sheaves with fixed reduced Hilbert polynomial on a smooth (quasi-)projective surface.
-An analysis of these Cat-HAs has been carried out in \cite{Coha_mckay} when the surface is the minimal resolution of the type A Kleinian singularity. \end{remark}
+An analysis of these Cat-HAs has been carried out in \cite{Coha_mckay} when the surface is the minimal resolution of a Kleinian singularity. \end{remark}